Capability Development Vouchers

 Funding Information Services

-Generosity is a funding information service and a valuable source of funding information in New Zealand for voluntary groups, scholarships, awards, grants and corporate business relationships like sponsorship.
-It is a subscription based service however limited information is available on a free trial basis.
+Generosity is a subscription-based funding information service and a valuable source of funding information in New Zealand for voluntary groups, scholarships, awards, grants and corporate business relationships like sponsorship.

 The Eastern & Central Community Trust